6 Morning Workouts: Best Workout Routine To Start Your Day In 2025

 4. Reverse the motion by bringing your legs together and your arms down.

-• Land Softly: Land with a slight bend in your knees to reduce impact on your joints.
+• Land with a slight bend in your knees to reduce impact on your joints.
 This ensures a safer and more comfortable workout, especially during a morning routine when your body may be less warmed up.

 Jumping Lunges